 An important part of our water quality program is the backflow prevention program.
 When a potable water line is connected to a non-potable line, this is known as a cross connection.
 Contamination may occur when an undesirable substance flows through a cross-connection from a non-potable source, such as a sprinkler system, pressure boosting system, or an unapproved water supply, into the potable water system.
 A drop in system pressure caused by incidents such as water main breaks or high demands such as firefighting can cause back-siphonage.
 This can happen through a process known as backflow.
-For an informational video, please click on this link http://www.youtube.com/watch?v=l5QoNSPpDZE
+For an informational video, please view the Backflow Prevention video from American Waterworks.

 Backflow devices are required to be tested annually from the date of installation, or any time the device has been repaired, replaced, or relocated.
 This annual test is the responsibility of the customer.
-If you need to have your backflow device tested, view our list of approved backflow testers.
-View or download the necessary test and maintenance report (Backflow Prevention Devices).
-If you are installing a new RP device or replacing a failed assembly, please refer to Standard Drawing RW-18 for backflow device installation requirements for devices 2" and smaller.
-For RP devices 3" and larger, please refer to Standard Drawing RW-19.
+If you need to have your backflow device tested, view our list of approved backflow testers (PDF).
+View or download the necessary test and maintenance report (PDF) (Backflow Prevention Devices).
+If you are installing a new RP device or replacing a failed assembly, please refer to Standard Drawing RW-18 (PDF) for backflow device installation requirements for devices 2 inches and smaller.
+For RP devices 3 inches and larger, please refer to Standard Drawing RW-19 (PDF).